gasparl/citapp_mobile/README.md

-### Concealed Information Test Mobile Application
+### SmaRT-CIT: Smartphone-Based Response Time Concealed Information Test

+---

 ### Summary

-This app implements the response time Concealed Information Test (CIT) on smartphones.
-The CIT aims to reveal whether or not a certain information detail (e.g. a photo taken from the scene of a recent burglary) is known to the tested person.
+The SmaRT-CIT app implements the Response Time Concealed Information Test (RT-CIT) on smartphones.
+The RT-CIT aims to reveal whether or not a certain information detail (e.g. a photo taken from the scene of a recent burglary) is known to the tested person.

 ### Installation and Requirements

-Currently, the app is only built for _Android_ (i.e., smartphones with Android OS).
+Currently, the SmaRT-CIT is only built for _Android_ (i.e., smartphones with Android OS).
 It can be installed via Google Play freely (no fees, no ads): https://play.google.com/store/apps/details?id=io.gaspar.citapp

-(Alternatively, the APK file is also directly available via https://osf.io/fjvna/, under the "CITapp" folder.)
+(Alternatively, the APK file is also directly available via https://osf.io/fjvna/, under the "SmaRTCIT" folder.)

 It should run on any on any modern Android phone (4.4 [KitKat] or newer Android OS).

 ### Introduction

 No deception detection method has been scientifically proven to achieve perfect or close to perfect accuracies in discriminating deceptive ("guilty") persons from truth-telling ("innocent") ones, notwithstanding the claims by some commercial services and products.
-The most efficient "Concealed Information Test" version in the present application ("enhanced") achieved a remarkably high accuracies (_Lukács, Kleinberg, & Verschuere, 2017_; _Lukács & Ansorge, 2019_), but even so it can only be said to provide an accuracy of roughly around 90% – under certain conditions – and it still needs further research and replications.
-Correspondingly, this application is only for testing and research purposes, and no serious judgments should be based on its results.
+The most efficient "Concealed Information Test" version in the present SmaRT-CIT application ("enhanced") achieved a remarkably high accuracies (_Lukács, Kleinberg, & Verschuere, 2017_; _Lukács & Ansorge, 2019_), but even so it can only be said to provide an accuracy of roughly around 90% – under certain conditions – and it still needs further research.
+Correspondingly, the SmaRT-CIT is only for testing and research purposes, and no serious judgments should be based on its results.
 Furthermore, anyone using it should have at least a basic understanding of how it works – see below.

 ### The CIT Versions

-This application implements three versions of the reaction time-based Concealed Information Test (RT-CIT; _Seymour et al., 2000_; _Lukács, Kleinberg, & Verschuere, 2017_, _Lukács & Ansorge, 2019_): _standard_, _enhanced_, and _no-target_.
+This application implements three versions of the RT-CIT (_Seymour et al., 2000_; _Lukács, Kleinberg, & Verschuere, 2017_, _Lukács & Ansorge, 2019_): _standard_, _enhanced_, and _no-target_.

 The _standard_ and _enhanced_ versions aim to reveal whether or not a certain information detail – the _probe_ – is known to the tested person. **In these cases, the identity of the probe should not be shown to the person taking the test: the starting page must be first completed and submitted by the person who administers the test.
 The**  **irrelevant**  **and**  **target** **items must be similar to the probe, and indistinguishable for a person who does not know the relevance of the probe (e.g. the probe is a stolen suitcase, and the irrelevant and targets are other suitcases).**